Sid Smith front page

 Getting a stone at last.
 And – as I thought –

-Mum, climbing the sharp hill, brought
+Mum, climbing the steep hill, brought

 Grief to the wrong grave for forty years.